Belafon/SoftwareSystemArchitectures_Projects/quality_requirement_scenarios.md

 ### Scenario 1

    - The Enrollments module (stimulus source) needs the data from the Schedules module (artifact) to display scheduled tickets (interoperability on data).
-   - The responce: 100% of already scheduled tickets are provided
+   - The response: 100% of already scheduled tickets are provided
    - The architecture lacks a communication channel with the Enrollments module.
 The Dispatcher for the communication with external services should be added.

 ### Scenario 2

-   - Stimulus Source: Collision Controller (Automatic Scheduller Caller)
+   - Stimulus Source: Collision Controller (Automatic Scheduler Caller)
-   - Stimulus: Stimulus Source needs data about schoolrooms, buildings and mutual distances from the Student Information System to schedule tickets.
+   - Stimulus: Stimulus Source needs data about schoolrooms, buildings, and mutual distances from the Student Information System to schedule tickets.
    - Artifact: External Data Provider (External Data Provider Entry)
-   - Response: Data about schoolrooms, buildings and distances between them are provided.
+   - Response: Data about schoolrooms, buildings, and distances between them are provided.
    - The architecture lacks a communication channel between the Collision Controller and the Student Information System.
-New contianer should be added for retrieving data from external services (External Data Provider).
+A new container should be added for retrieving data from external services (External Data Provider).